TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

   - `car` shows all car sharing services such as car2go, zipcar, etc
   - `shuttle` shows any private shuttles that are linked to your account

+### favorites
+- Description: Allows users to favorite cards.
+Adds a star icon to the header of each card.
+Tapping on the star icon will "favorite" the card and store the card in browser cookie memory.
+The next time the user returns, the card will be prioritized to the top and the star will remain selected.
+- Requirements: Should work with the default cookie preservation behavior of WebView Safari.
+Do not clear session cookies.
+- Usage: `favorites = (true)`
+- Example: `favorites=true`
+- Options:
+  - Default: `none` or do not include this parameter, stars will not appear
+  - `true` enables this feature

 ### externalLinks
 - Notice: **This feature requires custom native app code, see Custom Third Party Integration Guide**
 - Description: This will show link buttons to external apps such as Uber.
+- Requirements: Requires custom native app code.
+Without this code, buttons will do nothing.
 - Usage: `externalLinks = (true, none)`
 - Example: `externalLinks=true`
 - Options: